2005 conclave: First ballot

-All discussions of the balloting are speculative.
-On the first ballot, according to the Italian daily Il Messaggero, Carlo Maria Martini, the archbishop of Milan, obtained 40 votes, Ratzinger obtained 38 votes, and Camillo Ruini a substantial number of votes, the rest of the votes being dispersed.

-An anonymous cardinal provided his diary to an Italian journalist in September 2005 and it was published in full in 2011.
-That source gives the results of the first ballot as:
+According to the Italian daily Il Messaggero, Carlo Maria Martini, the archbishop of Milan, obtained 40 votes on the first ballot, Ratzinger obtained 38 votes, and Camillo Ruini a substantial number of votes, the rest of the votes being dispersed.
+An anonymous cardinal provided his diary to an Italian journalist in September 2005, and it was published in full in 2011.
+That source gave the results of the first ballot as: